webriots/corio/README.md

 ## How It Works

-Corio implements a novel scheduler that maximizes CPU utilization and I/O throughput:
+Corio implements a novel coroutine scheduler that maximizes CPU utilization and I/O throughput:

 1. **CPU Phase**: Tasks run until they need I/O, automatically collecting I/O requests
 2. **I/O Phase**: All accumulated I/O requests are batched and processed together